 Often communications issues are systems problems, rather than people problems.
 You don’t intend to be deliberately vague or to hide information.
 You just miss a step or forget some vital information.

 The trick is to create a system to help you remember what you wanted to do, say and share.
 A communications checklist and standardised templates reminds you of all of the steps to follow and all the things you need to consider.
 It helps you to standardise your procedures, so that you deliver consistently great service every time.

 But aren’t checklists boring?

-I’m a creative.
+I’m a creative copywriter.
 Following checklists in my world is about as comfortable as asking me to dance the Rhumba with two left shoes.
 But I also know that without my checklists and templates, that I take up time trying to reinvent wheels that I could spend creating fantastic copy for my clients.

 Over the past few years, every time I get feedback about a communication issue or problem, I go back and refine my system to help stop that happening again.
 I have all my templates saved as either Word templates or Outlook templates – so I can quickly whip up a response as needed.